-Prior to closing of the Business Combination, our primary sources of capital have been private placements of DeepGreen common shares and DeepGreen preferred shares and the issuance of convertible debentures completed in February 2021, which were automatically converted into DeepGreen common shares immediately prior to the completion of the Business Combination.
+Prior to the Closing, our primary sources of capital have been private placements of DeepGreen common shares and DeepGreen preferred shares and the issuance of convertible debentures completed in February 2021, which were automatically converted into DeepGreen common shares immediately prior to the completion of the Business Combination.
 In addition, on September 9, 2021, we completed the Business Combination with SOAC, and as a result we received gross proceeds of approximately \$137.6 million.
 As of December 31, 2021, we had cash and cash equivalents of \$84.9 million.